Keeping your WordPress site updated is more than just a routine task; it’s a crucial step in safeguarding your site.

 Let’s take a look at the plugin method first.

 First, you need to install and activate the Easy Updates Manager plugin.
-Upon activation, you need to visit Dashboard » Update Options page to configure the plugin.
+Upon activation, you need to visit the Dashboard » Update Options page to configure the plugin.

 Now you need to scroll down to the automatic updates section, where you can enable automatic updates for core, plugins, themes, and translation files.
 Once you are done, simply save your settings.